jamie-brannan/hundred-days-swift/05__projectFive/d027/d027__notes_d01.md

 #### Copies of closures

->The last thing that trips people up is the way closures themselves are copied, because their captured data becomes shared amongst copies.
+>The last thing that trips people up is the way closures themselves are copied, because __their captured data becomes shared amongst copies__.
 >
 >For example, here’s a simple closure that captures the `numberOfLinesLogged` integer created outside so that it can increment and print its value whenever its called: